 Avocado trees (Persea americana, USDA plant hardiness zones 10 through 12) produce a shallow, aggressive root system, making them susceptible to rot and infection from flooding and damage from surface activities.
 While many children have stuck toothpicks into avocado pits and set them in a jar of water to watch the roots emerge and grow, most commercial and landscape avocado trees are grown from grafts onto rootstock, not from seed.

 Avocado trees produce the rich green fruit prevalent in Mexican cooking and prized for its oils.
-Native to warm, arid areas of North and South America, hardy varieties now grow in subtropical areas including California, Hawaii, Florida, the West Indies and the Mediterranean area, according to the California Rare Fruit Growers website.
+Native to warm, arid areas of North and South America, hardy varieties now grow in subtropical areas including California, Hawaii, Florida, the West Indies and the Mediterranean area.
 Dwarf varieties have been developed for container gardening.
 Find containers for growing avocado trees at Home Depot, Amazon, Wayfair and other retailers.

-Most of the avocado tree's feeder roots grow in the top 6 inches of soil, according to the University of California Agriculture and Natural Resources website.
+Most of the avocado tree's feeder roots grow in the top 6 inches of soil.
 The roots grow outward from the tree trunk in all directions, reaching beyond the tree canopy.

-They prefer loose, well-draining soil and can tolerate acid or alkaline conditions, according to the California Rare Fruit Growers website.
-Avocado tree's highly competitive root system chokes out nearby plants that vie for water, air and nutrients.
+Avocado tree roots prefer loose, well-drained soil and can tolerate acid or alkaline conditions.
+Avocado trees have highly competitive root systems that can choke out nearby plants that vie for water, air and nutrients.
 The strong, aggressive roots can buckle and break pavement as they grow.

 The far-reaching dominant root system means avocado trees should be planted at least 30 feet away from buildings and other trees in landscape environments.
 Planting too close can lead to poor growth of the avocado tree or nearby trees and plants.

-The shallow nature of the root system makes the avocado tree susceptible to damage from flooding.
-If the roots stay wet, nutrients are lost and growth stunted.
+The shallow nature of the root system makes the avocado tree susceptible to damage from flooding and overwatering.
+If the avocado tree roots stay wet, nutrients are lost and growth stunted.
 In prolonged flooding or saturated soil, the tree dies.
 Death generally occurs due to fungal pathogens brought on by perpetually wet conditions.
-Constantly wet soil also can lead to a root infection known as Phytophthora fungi, which reduces growth and fruit production, according to the University of Hawaii extension service website.
+Constantly wet soil also can lead to a fungal root or crown infection known as Phytophthora rot, which reduces growth and fruit production.
+The condition can eventually kill the tree.

-Trees grown from seed normally produce fruit five to eight years after planting, while grafted trees start bearing fruit in three to five years, according to the University of Hawaii extension service website.
+Trees grown from seed normally produce fruit five to eight years after planting, while grafted trees start bearing fruit in three to five years.

-Avocado tree seedlings or grafted trees from nurseries should be planted in a hole that is slightly wider than the root ball and covered with loose, loamy soil, according to the University of California Agriculture and Natural Resources website.
-Because the root system is sensitive to bumping, breaking and damage, the root ball should be slowly lowered into the hole without disturbing the roots.
+Avocado tree seedlings or grafted trees from nurseries should be planted in a hole that is slightly wider than the root ball and covered with loose, loamy soil.
+Because the root system is sensitive to bumping, breaking and damage, the root ball should be gently lowered into the hole without disturbing the roots.

-Mulch mixed into the soil will promote drainage and aeration.
+When planting avocado trees, compost mixed into the soil will promote drainage and aeration.
 Mulch helps the soil stay cool and moist, but the mulch should be kept at least 6 inches away from the trunk.